What is MBB and why is it so hard to get in

 The average is between 2 and 4 years for those who don't pursue a partner career.
 Many consultants come in, gain incredible experience, and then leave for corporates, private equity, entrepreneurship, or any other sector.
 Those who pursue a career can become Partner in 8-12 years.

-Can I get into MBB from Spain or LATAM?
+Can I get into MBB from Spain or Colombia?

 Yes.
 The three firms have active offices in Spain and multiple LATAM countries.
 The selection process is the same as anywhere else in the world.